gatsbyjs/gatsby/packages/gatsby-image/README.md

   parsed, but unless `fadeIn` is set to `false`, the transition from placeholder to final image will not occur until after the component is mounted.
 - Gatsby-Image now is backed by newer `<picture>` tag.
-This newer standard allows for media types to be chosen by the browser without using javascript.
+This newer standard allows for media types to be chosen by the browser without using JavaScript.
 It also is backward compatible to older browsers (IE 11, etc)